What Are Malaysian People Like?

 Malaysians rush home to watch their dramas and are known to defer functions and events if there’s an anticipated cliffhanger episode.

-When you were little, the plot of Hong Kong and Taiwan dramas is what you would discuss in school.
+When you were little, the plot of Hong Kong and Taiwan dramas were what you would discuss in school.
 Nowadays, Korean drama rules.

 Malaysians Double Park Like A Boss (when they are late!)